 Choosing When To Use FFP3 Masks or Surgical Masks

 Public Health England have released some important advice to help healthcare workers decide when it is appropriate to don a surgical mask or an FFP3 mask, depending on the situation.
 A full risk assessment should take place before any patient interaction to determine the best level of protection to choose.

 FFP3 masks should always be the PPE garment of choice when carrying out any aerosol generating procedures, including coughs or sneezes.
 Such procedures are not limited to, but might include bronchoscopies, endotracheal intubations, tracheostomies, cardiopulmonary resuscitations, or diagnostic sputum inductions.
-You should also wear one when treating a patient who has a known infectious respiratory virus, such as the Corona strand.
-Care must be exercised when in contact with a patient who is suspected of being infected with such a virus, in scenarios where they’ve mingled with others who have definitely contracted the illness.
+You should also wear one when treating a patient who has a known infectious respiratory contaminants.
+Care must be exercised when in contact with a patient who is suspected of being infected, in scenarios where they’ve mingled with others who have definitely contracted the illness.

 As a lesser form of protection, surgical masks make an appropriate alternative if you’re cleaning a patient’s room or medical equipment or are providing close patient care within a metre, such as phlebotomy services, home visits or taking diagnostic imaging.

 Combining Your Face Masks With Other PPE Equipment

 FFP3 face masks are the superior choice of personal protective equipment to shield yourselves from infectious bacteria as well as other airborne contaminants.
 However, it’s important to wear them in conjunction with other sensible items of PPE equipment for maximum protection.
 As a minimum, you should invest in:

 These additional garments will prevent the spread of contaminants or infection onto the flesh and ensure that there is no risk of splashing or droplets carrying any hazardous materials into the eyes for example.